PX4/PX4-user_guide/en/flight_modes/offboard.md

 When using ROS2 the proof that the external source is alive is provided by a stream of [OffboardControlMode](../msg_docs/OffboardControlMode.md) messages, while the actual setpoint is provided by publishing to one of the setpoint uORB topics, such as [TrajectorySetpoint](../en/msg_docs/TrajectorySetpoint.md).
 In order to hold position in this case the vehicle must receive a stream of `OffboardControlMode` but would only need the `TrajectorySetpoint` once.

-Note that offboard mode only supports only a very limited set of MAVLink commands and messages.
+Note that offboard mode only supports a very limited set of MAVLink commands and messages.
 Operations, like taking off, landing, return to launch, may be best handled using the appropriate modes.
 Operations like uploading, downloading missions can be performed in any mode.